Turkey's bitter election battle nears decision day - ExBulletin

 “This is the first time we have witnessed such a campaign full of insults.”

-Most of Trikiye’s pre-election polls underestimated Erdogan’s level of support in the first round.
+Most pre-election polls in Turkey underestimated the level of support for Erdogan in the first round.

-They now show him leading by five points or more – a margin that has instilled a sense of panic in Trkiye’s financial markets.
+They now show him leading by five points or more – a margin that has instilled a sense of panic in Turkish financial markets.

 Circumstantial evidence shows that Turks are dumping their liras and stocking up on gold and dollars in anticipation of a currency crash after the election.

-Official data shows Trkiye’s central bank burning US$25 billion in a month while trying to prop up the lira.
+Official data shows Turkey’s central bank burning $25 billion in a month while trying to prop up the lira.

-Capital Economics predicted that Erdogan would only give in and adopt more conventional economic policies “if Trkiye suffers a serious crisis and banking strains”.
+Capital Economics predicted that Erdogan would only give in and adopt more conventional economic policies “if Turkey suffers from a severe crisis and banking strains”.

-“Our base case is that Trkiye manages (just) to avoid such a crisis, but the risks seem skewed towards a worse outcome,” the London-based consultancy said.
+“Our base-case scenario is that Turkey manages (just) to avoid such a crisis, but the risks seem skewed towards a worse outcome,” the London-based consultancy said.

-Kilicdaroglu’s decision to ally himself with a far-right fringe group this week nearly cost him the support of a pro-Kurdish party that accounts for a tenth of Trkiye’s votes.
+Kilicdaroglu’s decision to ally himself with a far-right fringe group this week nearly cost him the support of a pro-Kurdish party that accounts for a tenth of the vote in Turkey.

 The Kurdish-backed HDP decided on Thursday not to back a ballot boycott because it would only prolong Erdogan’s “one-man rule”.